7 Chiropractic Report of Findings Essentials

 Patients interrupt their busy lives to see you because something is amiss.
 Whether we like it or not, most patients try a medical solution first, usually medication.
 They see you because the medication is no longer working or its side effects have become intolerable.
 Or maybe they've been threatened with surgery or simply told to learn to live with it.

 Give a formal report of findings.
 Even if it’s merely a five-minute affair in front of the viewbox.
 Your objective is to give a new context and meaning to their symptoms.
+If you seem to take their problem casually, they are inclined to do the same.

 Most patients think their pain is the problem.
 After all, that’s what has brought them to your practice.
 Your mission is to reframe their symptoms as the sign of deeper problems—much like the piercing sound of a smoke detector or the check engine light on their dash.
 Their symptom is merely a language their body uses to announce a limit has been reached and a change is necessary.